nashville-software-school/FEWDD-milestones/5-javascript-library/learning-materials/ex-mad-lib-webstorage.md

 The poor thing had mistaken leftover `type of food` for dried up `plural noun`.
 "It was a/an `adjective` minstake.
 I am a good cook!"

 ## Bonus 1
 1. Once you complete the first set of instructions, add a `start over` button.
+1. Start over should clear the local storage.

 ## Bonus 2
 1. Review the display and incorporate best practice for forms